squadette/rubysyn/README.md

 executed.
 After that `<cond>` is evaluated again, and the cycle repeats.

-Additionally, all the `(var)` variable declarations are gathered from body, and executed.
+After the loop was completed, all the `(var)` variable declarations are gathered from body, and executed.

 All of this is needed because variable declarations in Ruby are valid even if the loop body was never executed.
 E.g.: